 Improving sustainability while reducing costs is not new to the pharma manufacturing industry.
 As discussed in previous TechTalk articles, many processes are highly energy-intensive and therefore very expensive.
 Finding quick and efficient ways to increase efficiency in these areas has been an important part of improving sustainability for some time.

-However, once quick fixes have been implemented, how do companies move further to meet their increasingly ambitious sustainability goals while balancing costs?
+But once quick fixes have been implemented, how do companies move further to meet their increasingly ambitious sustainability goals while balancing costs?
 How do they assess whether an investment is truly sustainable when considering all impacts – including social and financial?
 And how do they avoid chasing sustainability initiatives that look good on paper (but perhaps don’t work well in practice)?

 Balancing costs with environmentally and socially positive action

 Alongside this, there has been a rise in specific sustainability targets from pharma companies, such as reducing the amount of CO2 produced by a facility by a certain percentage.
-New facilities typically set targets of impact reduction by 20-50% compared to older or reference facilities.
+New facilities typically set impact reduction targets of 20-50% compared to older or reference facilities.

-Furthermore, this approach fails to take into account the damaging effects of CO2 emissions on future generations.
-According to the official U.S. estimate of the Social Cost of Carbon, this could be around $50 to $75 per ton of CO2 from 2030 onwards - a significant expense.
+Furthermore, focusing on short payback periods fails to take into account the damaging effects of CO2 emissions on future generations.
+According to the official U.S. estimate of the Social Cost of Carbon, this could be around $50 to $75 per ton of CO2 from 2030 onwards; a significant expense.

-Does your investment hold long term value?
+Does your investment hold long-term value?
 The risks of greenwashing.

 On the flip side, “greenwashing” and choosing projects solely based on branding and PR opportunities can be problematic.
 Unfortunately, the best and most efficient green initiatives rarely get the biggest headlines.
-In addition, without proper analysis into the outcome of an investment idea, there is real risk an initiative could negatively impact the environment, operating expenses and a company's reputation.
+Without proper analysis into the outcome of an investment idea, there is real risk an initiative could negatively impact the environment, operating expenses and a company's reputation.
 More and more companies are being scrutinized in relation to their sustainability initiatives, so if you don’t analyse the true impact of your investment, somebody else may well do it for you.

-Despite this risk, companies often aim for low accounted emissions within their boundaries and ignore the ripple effects to the rest of society and the ecosystem.
+Despite this risk, companies can often aim for low accounted emissions within their boundaries and ignore the ripple effects to the rest of society and the ecosystem.
 To take an example, changing from natural gas to wood pellets does save CO2 for the company that makes the shift.
-But if wood pellets are a scarce resource, they can be substituted elsewhere with fossil fuels.
+But if wood pellets are a scarce resource they will be substituted elsewhere with fossil fuels.
 Exporting wood pellets from Estonia, for instance, increases the combustion of coal for their own power plants, cancelling out the C02 emission benefits.